antialman/predictive-monitoring-benchmark/README.md

+# Homework 4 (tasks 1-3) for process mining course 2021

+All of the related code can be found in the Jupiter Notebook "Alman_homework_04.ipynb" and in the corresponding file "Alman_homework_04.pdf".

 # Benchmark for outcome-oriented predictive process monitoring
 Supplementary material for the article ["Outcome-Oriented Predictive Process Monitoring: Review and Benchmark"](https://arxiv.org/abs/1707.06766) by Irene Teinemaa, Marlon Dumas, Marcello La Rosa, and Fabrizio Maria Maggi.